You can register to vote if you are aged 16 or over, although you cannot vote until you are 18, and:

 - Go to www.gov.uk/register-to-vote

-- Fill in your name, address, date of birth and a few other details.
-You'll also need your national insurance number, which can be found on your national insurance card, or in official paperwork such as payslips, or letters about benefits or tax credits.
+- Applying to register to vote online only takes you a few minutes.
+You'll need to provide your date of birth and your national insurance number, which can be found on your national insurance card, or in official paperwork such as payslips, or letters about benefits or tax credits.

-Or contact Electoral Services on 01255 686566 to obtain a registration form.
+or contact Electoral Services on 01255 686566 to obtain a registration form.

-Updates to the Register
+Updates to the electoral register

 Using information received from the public, registration officers keep two registers - the electoral register and the open register (also known as the edited register).
-When you apply to register to vote, you will be able to choose whether you want your details included in the open register.

 The electoral register

 The electoral register lists the names and addresses of everyone who is registered to vote in public elections.
 The register is used for electoral purposes, such as making sure only eligible people can vote.
 It is also used for other limited purposes specified in law, such as detecting crime (eg fraud), calling people for jury service and checking credit applications.
-The electoral register is available for inspection at the Town Hall, Station Road, Clacton on Sea, Essex, during office opening hours.

 The open register